We are live on a couple of platforms, X, even on my YouTube, etc.

 I think that's child abuse.

-And then Andrew Tate blew up in was it 2021 or 2022?
+And then Andrew Tate blew up in, was it 2021 or 2022?

-We had him on a 2021.
+Yeah, 2022, we had him on in 2021.

-He started blowing by 22, yeah.
+He started blown by 22.

 So I was one of the guys making the Andrew Tate edits.

-I had all these different Andrew Tate accounts on TikTok, Instagram, YouTube, and after that, I was like, okay, I know how to clip, I know how to go viral.
+I had all these different Andrew Tate accounts on TikTok, Instagram, YouTube.

-So I was and then I've been clipping ever since.
+So I was, and then I've been clipping ever since.

 I've worked for Let's pull up his Instagram real quick.